doidor/imdbnewly/README.md

 IMDbNewly
 =========

-IMDbNewly is a simple python script which fetches the newly added movies into IMDb's top 250 list.
+IMDbNewly is a simple python script which fetches the movies recently added into IMDb's top 250 list.
+It then generates 2 static files (html and txt) with the fetched data.

 Usage
 ---